liflab/beepbeep-3-book/markdown/custom/README.md

 ...
 ```

-An interesting advantage is that, should you wish to change the actual function that is computed, you only need to make the modification at a single location.
+An interesting advantage is that, if one wishes to change the actual function that is computed, a modification needs to be made in a single location.

 ### As a New Object

 The previous technique only works for custom functions that can actually be expressed in terms of existing functions.
-When this is not possible, we must resort to creating a new, full-fledged `Function` class from scratch, composed of arbitrary Java code.
+When this is not possible, users can create a new `Function` class from scratch, composed of arbitrary Java code.
 It turns out that this is not very hard.

 The most generic way of doing so is to directly extend the abstract class `Function`, and to implement all the mandatory methods.
 There are six of them:

-- Method `evaluate` is responsible for doing the actual computation; it receives an array of input arguments, and writes to an array of output arguments.
+- The `evaluate` method is responsible for doing the actual computation; it receives an array of input arguments, and writes to an array of output arguments.
-- Method `getInputArity` and `getOutputArity` declare the function's input and output arity, respectively.
+- The `getInputArity` and `getOutputArity` methods report the function's input and output arity, respectively.
 They must each return a single integer number.
-- Method `getInputTypesFor` is used to specify the type of the function's input arguments.
-Method `getOutputTypeFor` does the same thing for the function's output values.
+- The `getInputTypesFor` method is used to specify the type of the function's input arguments.
+The `getOutputTypeFor` method does the same thing for the function's output values.
-- Method `duplicate` must return a new instance (a "clone") of the function.
+- The `duplicate` method must return a new instance (a "clone") of the function.

 As a simple example, let us write a new `Function` that multiplies a number by two.
 We start by creating an empty class that extends `Function`: